ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 **You're following these principles when:**

-âœ… All features compile on first try (no VEEN errors)
+Ã¢Å“â€¦ All features compile on first try (no VEEN errors)
-âœ… No precondition violations in tests
+Ã¢Å“â€¦ No precondition violations in tests
-âœ… No attachment errors (VUAR, VUTA)
+Ã¢Å“â€¦ No attachment errors (VUAR, VUTA)
-âœ… Correct method names throughout
+Ã¢Å“â€¦ Correct method names throughout
-âœ… Clear separation of commands and queries
+Ã¢Å“â€¦ Clear separation of commands and queries
-âœ… Tests pass on first run after implementation
+Ã¢Å“â€¦ Tests pass on first run after implementation
-âœ… Code is easy to understand and maintain
+Ã¢Å“â€¦ Code is easy to understand and maintain

 **Target:** 100% of API calls correct on first compile by following verification process.